nimati/FCAlertView/README.md

 About FCAlertView
 -----------------

 FCAlertView is a fully customizable and beautifully designed AlertView.
-I designed FCAlertView beacuse I've always wanted to have access to change the different attributes of the default AlertView.
-Design wise, FCAlertView is similar looking to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more and look very flat and nice.
+I designed FCAlertView beacuse I've always wanted to have access to change the different attributes of the default UIAlertView.
+Design wise, FCAlertView is similar looking to the default AlertView, however, as you start customizing it for your specific need, you realize it can do a lot more while looking flat and sharp.

 FCAlertView lets you do things such as specify the number of buttons, the color scheme of the view, adding a small image to it, hide the view after a certain time, and more.
 A full description of how to customize FCAlertView to fit your alert can be found on http://github.com/nimati/FCAlertView

 ### Author